-Him gifting her on her birthday, making him wear a sweater he does not like, taking his acts where he is just trying to pacify a young girl as something more are classic example of this.
+Him giving her a gift on her birthday, making him wear a sweater he does not like, taking his acts where he is simply trying to pacify a young girl as something more are classic examples of this.

 Nowhere till now, had Viren ever given any indication that he felt for Pooja anything more than a platonic feeling.